 Why Do Cheap Colleges in California Cost Less?

 Keep in mind that there isn't necessarily a direct relationship between the quality of a school and its cost.
 You can get an outstanding education at a relatively cheap school.
-In fact, many of the UCs are viewed as some of the top research universities in the world.
+In fact, many UC schools are considered some of the top research universities in the world.

 The Cheapest Colleges in California